Spectral theorems for positive algebra homomorphisms: Preliminaries

-In \EXTREF{\cref{1_subsec:convergence_theorems}}{Section~6.2}{de_jeu_jiang:2021a}, Fatou's lemma, the monotone convergence theorem, and (when $\os$ is \sDc) the dominated convergence theorem for the order integral are established.
-Although the space $\integrablefun$ consists of finite valued functions, the monotone convergence theorem is valid for functions with values sin the extended positive real numbers.
+In \cite[Section~6.2]{de_jeu_jiang:2022b}, the monotone convergence theorem, Fatou's lemma, and (when $\os$ is \sDc) the dominated convergence theorem for the order integral are established.
+Although the space $\integrablefun$ consists of finite-valued functions, the monotone convergence theorem is valid for functions with values in the extended positive real numbers.
 We shall benefit from this in the proof of \cref{3_res:pulling_back_ups_and_downs} on ups and downs.

+Finally, for later use in the context of JBW-algebras, we record the following on image measures.
+The proofs are analogous to those in \cite[\textsection 19]{bauer_MEASURE_AND_INTEGRATION_THEORY:2001}.